Kegbot/kegbot-server/docs/source/settings.rst

 Required settings
 ~~~~~~~~~~~~~~~~~

 These settings have no default and must be set by you.
-(When you use ``docker-compose``
+(When you use ``docker compose``
 with the example configuration in these docs, all required values will be set.)

 .. data:: DATABASE_URL